AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

     _++_ : Vec A n → Vec A m → Vec A (n + m)
 ~~~

 This is not valid Agda, but we shall do this whenever the types and binding status of parameters are obvious.
-Sometimes we also omit type annotations from bindings when they can be inferred or not relevant for exposition.
+Sometimes we also omit type annotations from bindings when they can be inferred or are not relevant for exposition.

 ### Formalization